-TASS opened with a question regarding a peace settlement with Ukraine, and although Lavrov expressed appreciation for the role of the U.S. in its efforts to achieve a peace settlement, he noted that Zelensky is unprepared for constructive discussions with the U.S. and Russia, and almost all of the European countries are fanning the flames of a future war with Russia.
+TASS opened with a question regarding a peace settlement with Ukraine, and although Lavrov expressed appreciation for the role of the U.S. in its efforts to achieve a peace settlement, he noted that Zelenskyy is unprepared for constructive discussions with the U.S. and Russia, and almost all of the European countries are fanning the flames of a future war with Russia.

 Lavrov replied that this new strategy document offers a “new vision”—"Just look at the way the United States revised its policy in terms of relying on a globalist concept of a rules-based order.